-- 1. identify pupils of concern and liaise with SENDCO; - 2. keep notes on SEND pupils in the system; - 3. plan work for pupils at school action level;

-- 4. liaise with SENDCO to plan work for pupils on school action plus level; - 5. to review and write IEP's when required (supported by SENDCO); - 6. direct support from learning support assistants if appropriate; - 7. each member of staff is expected to keep up-to-date with information about SEND children that they teach; and - 8. liaise with the parents of identified pupils.
+- 1. identify pupils of concern and liaise with SENDCO; - 2. keep notes on SEND pupils in the system; - 3. plan work for pupils at school action level; - 4. liaise with SENDCO to plan work for pupils on school action plus level; - 5. to review and write IEP's when required (supported by SENDCO); - 6. direct support from learning support assistants if appropriate; - 7. each member of staff is expected to keep up-to-date with information about SEND children that they teach; - 8. liaise with the parents of identified pupils; - 9. complete a provision map outlining the needs of the class, including any individual SEND needs, updating this as appropriate.